top of page

 Status Effects

-A target can be affected by any number of negative status effects at a time.
+A target can be affected by any number of status effects at a time.
 Some cards inflict unique special conditions that "count as status effects", while others inflict the following "standard" status effects.

-These can be viewed like keywords in other games, in that they won't come up in every game and are short-hand for specific mechanics.
+These can be viewed like keywords in other games in that they won't come up in every game and are short-hand for specific mechanics.

 - Stunned: The target cannot perform Actions and its effects and Abilities (if it is a Hero) are negated.